 Along the way I’ve met an amazing group of people who share the interests, and I get to see them at these cool free events :)!

-I take pictures of all my food (such an Asian thing, I know – yes, I’m Asian).
-So, it wasn’t that hard to write a few paragraphs about the food and experience I had when coming to a restaurant.
-In fact, it was kind of nice, as your memory about a meal gets hazy eventually.
-It’s nice to have a “food diary” that you and others can read.
+I take pictures of all my food.
+Such an Asian thing, I know – yes, I’m Asian.
+So, it wasn’t that hard to write a few paragraphs about the food and experience, even a while after I’d been, due to the pictures.
+It’s nice to have a “food diary” that you and others can read for future food excursions.

 A friend had mentioned in passing that Yelp Elite seemed like a good program for me.
 “You take a picture of all your food anyway.
 It says you can go meet other people who like food a lot and get free food.”
 All true!

 I recommend the below.
 Note, I do not work for Yelp so there are no guarantees, but did do quite a bit of sleuthing to try and figure out how to get there for most people.
-I mostly Googled a bit + looked at other Yelp Elite profiles to see their stats.
+I mostly Googled a bit to learn from other people who became Elite and looked at other Yelp Elite profiles to see their stats (pictures, reviews, check-ins, etc).
 Like all things in life, everything varies.

 You can review things that are not restaurants — a bookstore, a movie theatre, a hiking trail, basically anything.
-I believe the algorithm looks favorably upon you if you are one of the first few to review a place — you’re an early adopter and crux of your community when it comes to new things!
+I believe the algorithm looks favorably upon you if you are one of the first few to review a place because then it thinks you’re an early adopter and crux of your community when it comes to new things!
+Of course, people are usually searching and reviewing restaurants, but if you need a few more reviews to put you over the top to make Yelp Elite, try reviewing some non-restaurant places.

 Below are a few examples.
 All these people are community managers who actually work for Yelp, and they have quality reviews.
 They’re the ones who review your application.
 Click on the review to see their profile.

-Though I don’t check-in, many of my Elite friends do.
+Though I don’t check-in, many of my Yelp Elite friends do.
 It can’t hurt and takes 2 seconds when you’re writing a review.
 Plus there are coupons at some restaurants for checking in!
-Free dessert, drinks, 10 percent off, etc.
+Free dessert, drinks, 10 percent off, etc. There is a little icon that shows how many check-ins you’ve done, but I’d say the crux of getting into Yelp Elite really is writing good reviews (and a bunch of them).

-If you don’t want to write a review for the place, add a tip!
-Common ones include “Does not accept CC”, “$10 CC min”, or “They only serve X item after Y time”, etc.
+If you don’t want to write a review for the place, add a tip to the page!
+That just means a really short comment.
+Common ones include “Does not accept CC”, “$10 CC min”, or “They only serve X item after Y time”, etc. If your reviews is too short, Yelp will sometimes just add it as a tip instead, so watch out for that.
+If you have more than 2 reasonably long sentences at least you should be good.

 For large metropolitan cities (NYC, DC, SF, Miami, etc):

-I’d recommend 65+ reviews in a year before nominating yourself (or getting another Yelp Elite to nominate).
+I’d recommend 40-65+ reviews in a year before nominating yourself (or getting another Yelp Elite to nominate).
 Community managers scan for new Elite members by themselves, so it’s possible to become Elite without even being nominated (like me!).
+I wrote about 60ish reviews in the span of 2-3 months as I had all the pictures of restaurants from previous years and the Community Manager reached out, so it’s possible if you rack up a ton of reviews very quickly, the system will flag you as a potential member — let me know your data points in the comments below!

 For smaller cities/areas :

-I’ve seen people become elite with as few as 25+ reviews.
+I’ve seen people become elite with as few as 25+ reviews in a year.
 A couple of friends have said they self-nominated, so give it a try.

 It’s a good reminder that quality reviews are better than quantity.